gadget78/xahl-node/README.md

         cd xahl-node
         chmod +x *.sh

-adjusting .vars file with `node xahl_node.vars` if needed. (see below for more details)
+adjusting .vars file with `node xahl_node.vars` if needed.

-now install with;
+now install with

         `sudo ./setup.sh`

+(if you want to force a different script install directory, prefix with `SCRIPT_DIR="/new/path/here"` if not default will be "$HOME"/xahl-node)

 ### config files